camilapulido/Neuron-Energy-Consumption/README.md

 ## I. Image processing: extract fluorescent signal from individuals boutons from a neuron

-This protocol delineates the analysis of ATP dynamics within synaptic boutons, employing the last generation of the genetically engineered ATP biosensors, called ATPSnFR2, as detailed in a recent [publication](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)
+This protocol delineates the analysis of ATP dynamics within synaptic boutons, employing the last generation of the genetically engineered ATP biosensors, called iATPSnFR2, as detailed in a recent [publication](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)

 This protocol is intended to use two analysis programs: [ImageJ (Fiji)](https://fiji.sc/) and [IGOR Pro (wavemetrics)](https://www.wavemetrics.com/).

-The ratiometric ATP sensor approach uses 2 lasers wavelengths (488 and second one depending the normalization protein) in alternate mode between camera frames, as illustrated next:
+iATPSnFR2 is a variant of iATPSnFR1, a previously developed sensor that has circularly permuted super-folder GFP inserted between the ATP-binding helices of the ε-subunit of a bacterial F0-F1 ATPase.
+A chimeric version of this sensor fused to either the HaloTag protein or a suitably spectrally separated fluorescent protein, provides a ratiometric readout allowing comparisons of ATP across cellular regions.
+To capture the ATP signal accurately, the protocol necessitates the use of two separate wavelength lasers —one for the iATPSnFR2 signal and another for the tag protein.
+This dual-laser approach corrects the signal over sensor expression, enabling precise comparisons between synaptic boutons and across neurons.

+Live-imaging acquisition is programed to alternate laser wavelength signals between consecutive camera frames, as depicted below:

 <img src="./Images/Switcher_Laser 637-488.gif" alt="Neuron" style="width: 300px;"/>